PLUS-POSTECH/soma/README.md

 ## What is Soma?

-Soma is a cross-platform CTF problem management tool.
+Soma is a cross-platform CTF problem container manager.

+* Soma helps *problem authors* to easily create and distribute reproducible CTF problem environment.
-Soma helps to manage and distribute CTF problems after contests.
+* Soma hepls *CTF players* to easily download and run CTF problems on their local machine after contests.

 ### For problem solvers